wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 !!! info
     If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

-3. On the **Configure & Deploy** pane, click **Deploy**.
+4. On the **Configure & Deploy** pane, click **Deploy**.
-4. Once you have successfully deployed your service,  navigate to the component overview page and copy the gRPC service URL.
+5. Once you have successfully deployed your service, navigate to the component overview page and copy the gRPC service URL.
 You need to provide that URL when setting up the client application later in this guide.

-Now we have successfully deployed the gRPC server.
-Currently, the gRPC service services are only accessible for the components deployed within the same project.
+You have successfully deployed the gRPC server.
+Currently, the gRPC service is only accessible for the components deployed within the same project.

 ## Step 4: Invoke the gRPC service

-Let's invoke the gRPC service that we created above, using a gRPC client.
+Let's invoke the gRPC service that you created above, using a gRPC client.

 ### Step 4.1: Create a manual trigger for the gRPC client